(CNN) — As same-sex couples can now legally marry in more and more countries, it raises a question: Where's the best spot for a same-sex honeymoon?

 "When you're planning that dream trip it's still important to work with travel professionals who understand the needs of gay travelers as individuals," he adds.

-Among travel organizations that seem to be getting the message is the Association of British Travel Agents, which is the latest to compile a list of destinations offering same-sex honeymooners a friendly atmosphere and catering to a broad range of tastes.
+Among travel organizations that seem to be getting the message is the Association of British Travel Agents.
+It has compiled a list of destinations offering same-sex honeymooners a friendly atmosphere and catering to a broad range of tastes:

 Cape Town, South Africa

 The dramatic backdrop of Table Mountain rises above this gorgeous city bathed in almost year-round sunshine.